Jackson's Valley campaign: Aftermath

 With the success of his Valley campaign, Stonewall Jackson became the most celebrated soldier in the Confederacy (until his reputation was eventually eclipsed by Lee's), and his victories lifted the morale of the public.
-In a classic military campaign of surprise and maneuver, he pressed his army to travel 646 miles (1,040 km) in 48 days of marching and won five significant victories with a force of about 17,000 against a combined force of over 50,000.
+In a classic military campaign of surprise and maneuver, he pressed his army to travel 646 miles (1,040 km) in 48 days of marching and won five significant victories with a force of about 17,000 against a combined force of over 50,000 by attacking in detail making sure he had local numerical superiority.
 Jackson had accomplished his difficult mission, causing Washington to withhold over 40,000 troops from McClellan's offensive.
 Military historians Herman Hattaway and Archer Jones summarized a successful campaign:

 Always outnumbered seven to three, every time Jackson engaged he fought with the odds of about four to three in his favor—because, moving rapidly on interior lines, he hit fractions of his enemy with the bulk of his own command. ...
 Jackson enjoyed the great advantage that the northerners remained widely scattered on a perimeter within which his troops could maneuver to concentrate against first one and then another of the Union forces.
 Lincoln managed very well, personally maneuvering the scattered Union armies.
 Since neither Lincoln nor his advisers felt that Jackson's small force could truly threaten Washington, they chose an offensive response as they sought to exploit their overwhelming forces and exterior position to overwhelm his army.
 But Jackson's great ability, celerity of movement, and successful series of small fights determined the outcome.